Yates County COVID-19 vaccine tracker: 46% of people fully vaccinated

 The Centers for Disease Control and Prevention considers someone fully vaccinated two weeks after they've been given a single-dose shot (Johnson & Johnson) or a second shot (either Pfizer or Moderna).

 The five counties with the highest percentage of their population fully vaccinated in New York as of Sept.
-7 are New York County (69%), Schenectady County (68%), Nassau County (68%), Hamilton County (68%) and Tompkins County (67%).
+14 are New York County (70%), Nassau County (68%), Schenectady County (68%), Hamilton County (68%) and Queens County (67%).

 How many people in Yates County have received a COVID-19 vaccine?